-In December 2001, an innovative energy company Enron with $63.4 billion in assets went bankrupt.
-Some of the company’s executives went to prison for fraud, and shareholders filed a $40 billion lawsuit against the company.
-It was the biggest bankruptcy in the history of the United States.
-Experts believe that one of the main reasons for such a historical failure was poor board governance.
+In December 2001, an innovative energy company Enron with $63.4 billion in assets, went bankrupt.
+Some of the company’s executives were imprisoned for fraud, and shareholders filed a $40 billion lawsuit against the company.
+It used to be the biggest bankruptcy in the history of the United States.

 What is board governance?

 Board governance is the framework that defines the structure of the board and the way it operates.
 For a better insight into the board governance definition, Deloitte suggested a governance framework that perfectly illustrates the scope of board governance objectives and its relationship with corporate governance and corporate boards.
 On the chart below, the green segments indicate the areas the board is expected to oversee, and the blue segments represent the areas that require monitoring from the board.

 Board governance and other types of board structure

 Board governance approaches are different in for-profit and nonprofit organizations, and it also greatly depends on the organization’s size and type.
 However, there are five most common types of board of directors structure and governance model:

 - Governing board.
 The governing board responsibilities are to provide direction to the organizational management and to act in the shareholders’ best interests.